angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 * [Conclusion](/blog/2024-11-linked-signal#conclusion)

-> **🇩🇪 This article is available in German language here: [Angular 19: Einführung von LinkedSignal für eine lokale reaktive Zustandsverwaltung](https://angular-buch.com/blog/2024-11-linked-signal)**
+> **🇩🇪 This article is available in German language here: [Neu in Angular 19: LinkedSignal für reaktive Zustandsverwaltung](https://angular-buch.com/blog/2024-11-linked-signal)**

 ## What is a Linked Signal?